 After a period of not less than one year, an academically suspended student may submit a written petition to the Director of the Division of Public Safety Leadership (PSL) for consideration of reinstatement on a probationary basis.
 Suspended students must meet with a faculty adviser prior to reinstatement.
-If a student is reinstated, any additional grade below C will result in academic dismissal from the University, which is final.
+If a student is reinstated, any additional grade of C- or below will result in academic dismissal, which is final.
+Students who have been academically dismissed are permanently barred from registering for any credit-bearing courses or matriculating in a degree/certificate program in the School of Education.